Visiting Albania...

 The Roman amphitheatre in Durrės, dating from the 2nd century AD and first excavated in around 1960.

-The historic town of Kruja is 38km from Tiranė, and can be reached by minibus-taxi in about an hour.
+The historic town of Kruja, 38km from Tiranė, about an hour away by minibus-taxi.
 Skėnderbeg made Kruja his capital from 1443 to 1468.

 A train from Tirana to Durres calls at Vore...
 Statue in Durres, Albania